USEPA/AMET/docs/AMET_Install_Guide_v15.md

 * **sitecmp** - pairs hourly and daily observation and model data for many of the networks compatible with AMET
 * **sitecmp_dailyo3** - calculates daily maximum 1-hour and 8-hour ozone pairs for analysis with AMET

 To compile these programs, edit the makefile file that is located in each tool **src** directory.
-Point the makefile to the location of the local I/O API and netCDF installation directories.
+Specify the compiler and the location of the local I/O API and netCDF installation directories.
 Use the following commands to apply the settings in the config.amet script before running `make` to build the Tier 3 programs.

 ```
 > cd $AMETBASE/tools_src
 cd combine/src
 edit the combine Makefile
-> Make
+> make |& tee make.log
 > cd bldoverlay/src
 edit the bldoverlay Makefile
-> Make
+> make |& tee make.log
 > cd ../sitecmp/scr
 edit the sitecmp Makefile
-> Make
+> make |& make.log
 > cd ../sitecmp_dailyo3/scr
 edit the sitecmp_dailyo3 Makefile
-> Make
+> make |& tee make.log
 ```

 <a id=Install4></a>